containerum/containerum-docs/content/getting-started/prerequirements.md

 ### Cluster model
 For highly available setups, you will need to decide how to host your etcd cluster.
 A cluster is composed of at least 3 members.
 We recommend one of the following models:

-- Hosting etcd cluster on separate compute nodes (Virtual Machines)
+- Hosting etcd cluster on separate compute nodes (Virtual Machines).
 - Hosting etcd cluster on the master nodes.

 While the first option provides more performance and better hardware isolation, it is also more expensive and requires an additional support burden.